 - Host a fundraiser to raise money for a local group that is under attack.

 - Host a Kitchen Table Conversation as a way to get friends, family, or neighbors involved in taking action with you.
-Get our guide, and we’ll help you set it up.

 Community Defense & Hate Free Zones